Cars Brands that start with C

 Changan Logo

-Changan Automobile (Group) Co Ltd is a representative of the Chinese automotive industry with a rich history.
+Changan Automobile (Group) Co Ltd represents the Chinese automotive industry with a rich history.
 The brand was founded in 1862 in the Chinese city of Chongqing as a private engineering plant.
 After 1949, the plant was nationalized.
 In 1958, work in the defense sector began – the first army SUV appeared.
 In 1984, the production of passenger cars began.
 In 1993, Suzuki created a joint venture, Changan Automobile Group.
 It merged with Ford Motor, Mazda, and Citroën.
 Today, this brand is the third-largest company in the country.

 Chery